Hay Fever Hell - How to beat it

 Our breathing clinics have already helped thousands of New Zealanders control the symptoms of hay fever without the need for antihistamines, nasal corticosteroids, sinus rinses or endless tissues.

-Attend one of our upcoming seminars to learn how to control asthma, hay fever, allergies and other breathing-related disorders the natural way.
+Book in for a breathing assessment at our clinic and find out how our programme can help control asthma, hay fever, allergies and many other breathing-related disorders the natural way.
 Phone us on 09 360 6291 to book a consultation or course, or for more information about our programmes.

 Feedback from health professionals and our clients on how Buteyko has helped hay fever and allergies speaks for itself: